DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 ![Cover](./midashi04.jpg)

-There was a blond girl, bound to pillar.
+There was a blond girl, bound to a pillar.

 "Please...
 Help..."